-During times of economic recession such as the one we are currently experiencing due to COVID-19, many companies tend to discount their products in hopes that it will incentivize customers to buy their products.
-Recent studies show that for most companies (with the only exception being discount stores and some businesses which deal with disposable products), discounting is probably hurting your business more than it is helping.
+During times of economic recession such as the one we are currently experiencing with COVID-19, many companies tend to discount their products in hopes that it will incentivize customers to buy their products.
+However, recent studies show that for most companies (with the only exception being discount stores and some businesses which deal with disposable products), discounting is probably hurting your business more than it is helping.

 The same is true when your competitors start undercutting your price.
-Instead of getting into a price war, it’s better to keep your prices stable and to invest in the three things that are more important to customers than price: Relationship, Convenience, and Uniqueness (AKA customer relations, channel development, product strategy in marketing terms).
+Instead of getting into a price war, it’s better to keep your prices stable and to invest in the three things that are more important to customers than price: Relationship, Convenience, and Uniqueness.

 Let’s quickly look at the main ways discounting hurts your business.